 Milton Road is characterised by development of diverse age and character, and the key buildings (most notably nos.
-3-17 odd, 16 and 23) stand out all the more by being placed in an informal context.
+3-17 odd, 16 and 23) stand out all the more by being placed in a spacious informal context.
+No. 16 presents its principal elevation to the west, where it overlooks modern houses.
+The outlook nevertheless remains attractive on account of the fall of the land sloping down to the brook, lined with trees.
 In general the modern houses are dominated by the older ones, but there are three modern houses on the corner of Milton Road and Monsom Lane which are prominent and grouped together, and which intrude more significantly on the character of the settlement.
 These houses are not, however, prominent in the view into the village from Monsom Lane, where nos.
 8 -12 Monsom Lane are raised above the highway and group attractively with the more distant street scene further west.